colindembovsky/pipelines-as-code/readme.md

 TODO: example

 ### Custom Tasks
 There are dozens of out-of-the-box tasks in Azure Pipelines.
-There is also a rich ecosystem of extensions in the Azure DevOps Marketplace (TODO: ref) that add custom tasks.
-I won't cover creating custom tasks in this chapter, but there are walkthroughs (TODO: reference).
+There is also a rich ecosystem of extensions in the [Azure DevOps Marketplace](https://marketplace.visualstudio.com/azuredevops) that add custom tasks.
+I won't cover creating custom tasks in this chapter, but there is a walkthrough [here](https://docs.microsoft.com/en-us/azure/devops/extend/overview?view=azure-devops).

 When should you create a custom task?
 Here are some guidelines I've found with regard to custom tasks:
 1. Check that there are no out-of-the-box or marketplace extensions that do what you need to do.
 Only consider custom tasks if you can't find an existing Task or you cannot install extensions (some organizations don't allow extensions for compliance reasons).